wragge/dfat-documents-web/_volumes/volume-14-1948-49-the-commonwealth-asia-and-the-pacific/6-nimmo-to-department-of-the-treasury.md

 ---
+doc_date: '1948-03-01'
+doc_num: 6
+doc_order: 6
+naa_refs:
+- naa_barcode: 635330
+  naa_control_symbol: 708/12 A
+  naa_series: A1838
+  reference: '[AA: A1838, 708/12A]'
-title: "6 Nimmo to Department of the Treasury"
+title: Nimmo to Department of the Treasury
-volume: "Volume 14: 1948-49, The Commonwealth, Asia and the Pacific"
+vol_full_title: 'Volume 14: Australia and the Postwar World – The Commonwealth, Asia and the Pacific, 1948–1949'
-doc_id: 5782
 vol_id: 14
-doc_date: 1948-03-01
+vol_title: 'Volume 14: 1948-49, The Commonwealth, Asia and the Pacific'
 ---

-# 6 Nimmo to Department of the Treasury

 Cablegram 728 LONDON, 1 March 1948, 4.32 p.m.